 - 2.2.
-Advise families that their community service obligation will begin upon the effective date of their first annual reexamination on or after July 1, 2001. - 2.3.
-Advise Residents that failure to comply with the community service requirement will result in ineligibility for continued occupancy at the time of any subsequent annual reexamination. - 3.
-For families paying a flat rent, the obligation begins on the date their annual reexamination would have been effective had an annual reexamination taken place.
+Advise families that their community service obligation will begin upon the effective date of their first annual recertification on or after July 1, 2001. - 2.3.
+Advise Residents that failure to comply with the community service requirement will result in ineligibility for continued occupancy at the time of any subsequent annual recertification. - 3.
+For families paying a flat rent, the obligation begins on the date their annual recertification would have been effective had an annual recertification taken place.